How to take your combined contraceptive pill

-Step-by-step guide on how to take your pill.
-To be sure your pill works effectively, you must take it exactly as recommended.
+Step-by-step guide on how to take the pill for traditional and extended pill regimes.
+To be sure your pill works effectively, you must take it regularly to ensure ovaries remain switched off.

 Monophasic pill brands